Rachael Thomas: 2021 election and 44th Parliament

 In September 2021, Harder was reelected with approximately 55% of the popular vote.
-In November 2021, she legally changed her name to last name to "Thomas" after her marriage earlier in the year, and began using it for her parliamentary work.
+In November 2021, she legally changed her last name to "Thomas" after her marriage earlier in the year, and began using it for her parliamentary work.
 During Erin O'Toole's post-election reshuffling of the shadow cabinet, Thomas was not granted a Shadow Cabinet position, it has been speculated that this is due to her stance on vaccination during the COVID-19 pandemic in Canada.

 In December 2021, Thomas posted a Facebook Live video, in which she asked for respect and appreciation for unvaccinated Canadians and falsely suggested that the vaccinated were more likely to be hospitalized for COVID-19 than the unvaccinated.
 Thomas also suggested that being unvaccinated and taking rapid tests was safer than vaccination.
 At the time of the video being posted, two-thirds of those hospitalized in Alberta for COVID-19 were unvaccinated, despite only making up one-fifth of the population.
 According to Timothy Caulfield, the Canada Research Chair in Health Law and Policy at the University of Alberta, Thomas's video incorrectly portrayed science as supporting her claims and was harmful misinformation that could lead to vaccine hesitancy.

 In March 2022, Thomas made a statement in the House of Commons defining a dictator as "a ruler with total power over a country, typically one who has obtained control by force" and said that many Canadians agree that such a definition applied to Prime Minister Justin Trudeau.
 She then said that whether Trudeau is a dictator would be determined in the next federal election.
 The statement was criticized by Mark Gerretsen, Parliamentary Secretary to the Government House Leader, fellow Conservative MP Michelle Rempel Garner, and United Conservative premier of Alberta Jason Kenney, among others, for inaccurately equating Trudeau to actual dictators.

 In October 2022, new Conservative leader Pierre Poilievre named Thomas Shadow Minister for Canadian Heritage.
 In November 2023, Thomas apologized to Canadian Heritage Minister Pascale St-Onge, who is from Quebec, for requesting an answer in English during heritage committee meetings.

+2025 election and 45th Parliament

+In April 2025, Harder was re-elected and elected vice chair of the Canadian House of Commons Standing Committee on Canadian Heritage in the 45th Canadian Parliament.